osteele/hackingthelibrary.org/src/pages/posts/8-property-based-testing.md

 With Pytest, we can spot-check some of these properties against individual strings.

+With property-based testing, we can write code that tests whether the property is true of an $(\textrm{input}, \textrm{output})$ pair, and use Hypothesis to generate a wide range of inputs.

-## Property Testing and Fuzz Testing
+## Fuzz Testing

 Closely related to property testing is *fuzzing*, or [*fuzz testing*](https://en.wikipedia.org/wiki/Fuzzing).
-Here's a couple of good readings about the difference:
+Here's a couple of good readings about the difference between property testing and fuzz testing:

 * [What is Property Based Testing?](http://hypothesis.works/articles/what-is-property-based-testing/), David R. MacIver (the author of the Hypothesis library).
 * [Property-Based Testing Is Fuzzing](https://blog.nelhage.com/post/property-testing-is-fuzzing/), Nelson Elhage